 For individual developers:

-- Cursor Pro: $20/month base (variable with heavy usage)
+- Cursor Pro: $20/month base with a $20 credit pool (variable with heavy usage)

 For teams (per user/month):